 Share with your roommates

 As a student, one of my favorite things—whether it be at night or in the mornings—was a good roommate gabfest.
 Share funny stories from the weekend, ask for advice, and rant about the endless amount of work you have.
-This is a great way to both bond and let off steam.
+This is a great way to bond and let off some steam.

-Plus, sharing stories, ideas, and random middle-of-the-night thoughts can bring you closer together in so many ways.
+Plus, sharing stories, ideas, and random middle-of-the-night thoughts can bring you closer together in many ways.
 You may realize the two of you have a weird obsession with aliens, or that you’ve both seen the Indiana Jones series innumerable times.

 In addition to sharing the fun, light stuff, it’s also important to share basic values and needs in order to cohabitate successfully.
 It’s necessary that you and your roommate are able to address both of your needs and feelings in order to maintain an enjoyable and peaceful living environment.